Kuri-su/KBlog/articles/draft/nce2_lesson_note_koolearn_a_part.md

       * → You have got a lot of money.
       * --
       * → You don't have a lot of money
-      * → You have not got alot of money
+      * → You have not got a lot of money
       * --
       * → Do you have a lot of money?
       * → Have you got a lot of money?  (不建议)